 Bees’ hairs are branched, meaning they are like stems with small branches on them.
 Nature designed them this way to help them with their functions.

-As a bee visits a flower, pollen would easily attach and gets lodged within the branches of the hair.
+As a bee visits a flower, pollen would easily attaches and gets lodged within the branches of the hair.
 The branches would make it hard for the pollen to get dislodged.

 While there are other ways of bringing pollen back to the hives, this mechanism definitely helps a bee accomplish more.